rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 assert expression, error_message
 ```

-is effectively shorthand for the following code:
+is effectively shorthand for the following code (barring some additional details):

 ```python
 # long-form equivalent of: `assert expression, error_message`